Slow ‘N Sear Review: Transform Your Kettle Grill

 There is a groove running along the straight end of the element, into which you should pour water, as the vapor gets infused with the smoke, giving you better penetration, and ultimately better flavor.

-Furthermore, with another grill grate, it can serve as an extra cooking surface to quickly sear the outside of the meat, without the cost of an expensive infrared gas grill.
+Furthermore, with another grill grate, it can serve as an extra cooking surface to quickly sear the outside of the meat.
 You just load it with hot coals and sear the meat on top of the Slow ‘N Sear element.
 It is advised that you rotate the grate away from the hot part occasionally, and relocate your meat to the colder part of the grate which is now above the Slow ‘N Sear.
 That will give you a better overall sear.

 We should also point out that the Slow ‘N Sear is made of a tough and durable 5+ pounds of heavy-duty 304 stainless steel, which should last you a lifetime of use.
 It also makes it easy to clean up and resistant to corrosion from the meat juices.